-David appeared at The Edinburgh Fringe festival for several summers and he has opened for Peggy Seeger, Steve Tilston and Edwina Hayes.
+David appeared at The Edinburgh Fringe festival for several summers and he has opened for Peggy Seeger, Steve Tilston, Allan Taylor and Edwina Hayes.

 “Jonathan Holden,” a song about a childhood lost in the care system, made Radio Lancashire’s “Unmissable Year” programme in 2012.
 Meanwhile, his comic, Dylanesque and Cohen style jingles have regularly featured on the same station’s folk show “The Drift.”

+"He sang three or four songs, which I thought were extraordinarily good.
 His “Angelus Bell”, is beautifully crafted and yet one of the most chilling and upsetting I've heard in many and many a day.…raw, no artifice, no pretence, but, as someone once said, "Three chords and the truth, that's all you need."
-Mike Harding